qdu-bioinfo/Coordinated-Meta-Storms/README.md

 ## System requirement and dependency

 We have successfully completed the compilation and testing of the code.
-The GPU code runs in a CUDA 12.2 environment, while the CPU code was compiled and tested using G++ 9.4.0.
+The NVIDIA GPU code runs in a CUDA 12.2 environment, while the CPU code was compiled and tested using G++ 9.4.0.
 The GPU tests were conducted on Ubuntu 22.04, and the CPU tests on CentOS 7.6, both demonstrating stable and reliable performance.

 ## Installation guide